-In the current version of JavaScript, the onlya very common way to enforce encapsulation at runtime is to use the module pattern: encapsulate private fields and methods using closure variables.
+In the current version of JavaScript, the only way to enforce encapsulation at runtime is to use the module pattern: encapsulate private fields and methods using closure variables.
 The module pattern is a natural way to provide organizational structure and dynamic loading options by drawing a boundary around a software component.
-AThe module pattern can also provide the ability to introduce namespaces, avoiding use of the global namespace for most software components.
+A module can also provide the ability to introduce namespaces, avoiding use of the global namespace for most software components.